Alex-CodeLab/django-charged/README.md

 Access to REST-api is can be restriced.
-Some Views  have the
-@method_decorator(local_only, ...)  that restricts acces to the local machine only.
+Some Views  have the `@method_decorator(local_only, ...)`  that restricts access to the local machine only.
-Acces can be further restricted by adding Views that proxy to the API.
+Access can be further restricted by adding Views that proxy to the API.

 ## REST APi